 There are a couple of ways to ensure that you’re not getting ripped off.
 You can see a list of most verified ADIs on the DVSA register, which contains a list of any legitimate instructor who has chosen to have their details added to the database.
 Even if this draws a blank, you can still work out if your instructor is legal by checking that there is a valid card in their windscreen during lessons (it can be a pink triangle or green octagon, but it must be within date).
 If either of these conditions are met, you can be assured that they have proper professional recognition.
 If you’re struggling to confirm your instructor’s legitimacy, follow the steps laid out in our post on DVSA-approved instructors.

 Driving is a skill that takes time and practice.
-Any driving instructor worth their salt will understand this and will be patient with you as you learn the ropes.
+Any driving instructor worth their salt will understand this and will be patient with you as you learn the ropes, even if you have a bad lesson.
 Our tolerances and personalities are all different, so what works for one person may not work for another.

 It may also take a short while for the two of you to ‘gel’.
 But if you’re not well suited, and you’re finding your instructor overly harsh or abrasive, you’ll soon know from your lack of driving progress.